prashlkam/FocussedModePlus/README.md

 ```
 pip install pywin32
 ```
- - do a git clone of this project - in a directory of your choice
+ - do a git clone of this project - in a directory of your choice  [eg. Documents or Downloads]
 ```
 git clone  https://github.com/prashlkam/FocusedModePlus
 ```